 - Make sure that colours used on a dashboard consist of one palette of colours, do not mix from different palettes.

-- Visuals can off a white or light background colour but use a non-white background colour like Light or Medium grey for the overall dashboard.
+- Visuals can have a white or light background colour but use a non-white background colour for the overall dashboard.

 Data visualisation types

 It is important to understand the different types of visuals available in order to choose the right visual for the intended purpose.